lachioma/arduino-sync-barcodes/README.md

 ## More about Direct Port Access ("Port manipulation")

 **N.B.** the way port manipulation is implemented depends on the exact microcontroller used by the board.
-In this case I used Arduino Due, whose the microcontroller is SAM3X.
+In this case I used Arduino Due, whose microcontroller is SAM3X.
 With other boards things could work differently (e.g. it will certainly be different for ATmega8 and ATmega168).
 So what is written here <https://www.arduino.cc/en/Reference/PortManipulation> does not apply to Arduino Due!

 If you use